Trump's executive order on college accreditation process promotes competition, supporters say - UPI.com

 "University accreditation is currently a process controlled by a number of third-party organizations that's by statute, by law, many of those third-party accreditors have relied on sort of woke ideology to accredit universities, instead of accrediting based on merit and performance," Will Scharf, White House staff secretary, said.

-Secretary of Education Linda McMahon was directed to "hold higher education accreditors accountable, including through denial, monitoring, suspension, or termination for poor performance or violations to the federal Civil Rights Act."
+In the order, Secretary of Education Linda McMahon was directed to "hold accountable, including through denial, monitoring, suspension or termination of accreditation recognition, accreditors who fail to meet the applicable recognition criteria or otherwise violate Federal law, including by requiring institutions seeking accreditation to engage in unlawful discrimination in accreditation-related activity under the guise of 'diversity, equity and inclusion' initiatives."

 Related